Awjila: Early Arab era

-The Arabs launched a campaign against the Byzantine Empire soon after the Prophet Muhammad died in 632, quickly conquering Syria, Persia and Egypt.
+The Arabs launched a campaign against the Byzantine Empire soon after Muhammad died in 632, quickly conquering Syria, Persia and Egypt.
 After occupying Alexandria in 643, they swept along the Mediterranean coast of Africa, taking Cyrenaica in 644, Tripolitania in 646 and Fezzan in 663.

 The region around Awjila was conquered by Sidi ‘Abdullāh ibn Sa‘ad ibn Abī as-Sarḥ.

-He was the Prophet's companion and standard bearer, and an important saint.
+He was a companion of Muhammad and standard bearer, and an important saint.
 His tomb was established in Awjila around 650.

 A modern structure has since replaced the original tomb.

 The Sarahna family, who consider themselves the family of Sidi Abdullah, are the protectors of his tomb.

 When the Senussi center was established in Awjila in 1872, the Sarahna assumed the role of Islamic teachers.

 After being introduced in the 7th century, Islam has always been a major influence on the life of the oasis.

 The Arab chronicler Al-Bakri says that there were already several mosques around the oasis by the 11th century.